 “It’s tempting to withdraw when you encounter conflict, but you have to do the opposite,” says leadership guru John C. Maxwell.
 “Look for ways to demonstrate your values as you explain your vision.
 The key is to be steady, positive and consistent.”
-Managers may need to spend more time meeting one-on-one to employees embrace change.
+Managers may need to spend more time meeting one-on-one with employees embrace change.

 “There’s no being ‘kind of on board’: Each of your team members either demonstrate their complete values alignment or they don’t,” writes S. Chris Edmonds, author of “The Culture Engine.”
 Be candid.
 Explain what will happen, and how resistance will effect the company.
 Explain the steps you describe, and describe why they’re necessary.

-For more workforce insights, check out ajilon.com.
+For more workforce insights, check out Ajilon’s Employer Resources.